Paul Berry (politician): Political career

-With his high profile as a singer, Berry was elected, aged 22, the youngest MLA in the first Northern Ireland Assembly as a DUP representative for the Newry and Armagh constituency in the 1998 election and was re-elected in the 2003 election.
+With his high profile as a singer, Berry was elected, aged 22, the youngest MLA in the first Northern Ireland Assembly as a DUP representative for the Newry and Armagh constituency in the 1998 election, and was re-elected in the 2003 election.

-He was elected to Armagh City and District Council in 2001, and re-elected in the 2005 elections.
+He was elected to Armagh City and District Council in 2001, representing the Cusher District, and re-elected in the 2005 local elections.

 In the 2005 general election Berry was the DUP candidate for Newry and Armagh constituency.

-Controversy

-Just days before the election, the Sunday World newspaper claimed that Berry had met a man for a massage, with whom he had made initial contact via a gay chatroom, in a Belfast hotel room booked by Berry under a false name.
-Berry claimed that he was seeking treatment for a sports injury, and said he was considering legal action against the paper.
-He was not elected and was the only DUP candidate to experience a fall in their share of the vote in favour of the Ulster Unionist Party.

-Weeks later the DUP who, since 1977 have maintained a Christian fundamentalist stance on gay rights, and launched a campaign known as Save Ulster from Sodomy, suspended Berry from membership and commenced disciplinary proceedings.

-Berry launched a legal challenge but in February 2006 dropped these proceedings and resigned from the party.

-Post-controversy career
+After a story about an alleged sexual encounter with a gay masseur broke in the Sunday World newspaper, Berry resigned from the DUP after having been suspended from the party.
+The story damaged Berry's reputation as an anti gay Christian fundamentalist.

 An active member of the Orange Order, Berry was on the traditionalist, fundamentalist wing of the DUP.
-In the 2007 assembly election he stood as an Independent candidate, opposed to the DUP policy of implementing the St Andrews Agreement but failed to be elected.
+In the 2007 assembly election he stood as an Independent candidate, opposed to the DUP policy of implementing the St Andrews Agreement, but failed to be elected.

 Berry continues to perform as a gospel singer, and has released three compilations.

 He is married to Lorna and now works in Tandragee as a local estate agent.

-In 2011 he was elected as an Independent Unionist candidate to Armagh City and District Council.
+He was re-elected to Armagh City District Council at the 2011 election.